-Wrenn Yennie Lindgren is a Research Fellow at the Norwegian Institute of International Affairs (NUPI) and a Associate Fellow at the Swedish Institute of International Affairs (UI).
+Wrenn Yennie Lindgren is a Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI) and a Associate Research Fellow at the Swedish Institute of International Affairs (UI).
 She specializes in the politics and foreign policy of Japan, international relations in East Asia, East Asian states’ interests in the Arctic, and traditional and non-traditional security issues in the Asia-Pacific region.
-Her current research focuses on political power repertoires.

-Yennie Lindgren is a PhD candidate in International Relations at Stockholm University and holds master's degrees in International Policy Studies (Monterey Institute of International Studies, U.S.) and Asia and Middle East Studies (University of Oslo).
-She was also a visiting graduate student at Waseda University`s Graduate School of Asia Pacific Studies (GSAPS) in Tokyo from 2009-2010.
+Yennie Lindgren holds a PhD in International Relations from Stockholm University and master's degrees in International Policy Studies (Monterey Institute of International Studies, U.S.) and Asia and Middle East Studies (University of Oslo).
+She was a Japan Foundation Fellow at Meiji University from 2018-2019 and visiting fellow at Waseda University`s Graduate School of Asia Pacific Studies (GSAPS) in Tokyo.
 Yennie Lindgren has previously held research positions at the Centre for Asian Security Studies at the Norwegian Institute of Defense Studies (IFS), United Nations University - Tokyo, the U.S Embassy - Tokyo and the James Martin Center for Nonproliferation Studies in Monterey, CA.

 Areas of expertise

-East Asia, security policy, Japan, diplomacy, the Arctic, energy
+East Asia, foreign policy analysis, security policy, Japan, diplomacy, identity, the Arctic

 • 2021.“WIN-WIN! with ODA-man: Legitimizing Development Assistance Policy in Japan,” The Pacific Review 34(4): 633-663.